 US E-Commerce Bookkeeping Guide 2026 | Amazon & Wayfair Sellers

-This comprehensive guide explains accounting treatment, journal entries, reconciliation processes, reporting structures, platform differences, inventory valuation, commission, FBA and Storage cost structures, and a real case study demonstrating hidden losses despite strong gross profit.
+This guide explains accounting treatment, journal entries, reconciliation methods, reporting structures, platform models, inventory valuation, commission structures, fulfillment fees, and a real case study showing how strong gross profit can still lead to a net loss.

 Amazon Seller Central